Short-Term Care Insurance: A Top LTCi Alternative for Clients

 • Is a single woman (STCi rates are not gender-based like LTCi rates)

-The AALTCI reports 90 percent of STCi buyers were age 60 or older in 2015.
+78 percent of STCi buyers are between ages 50 to 69.
 Keep that, in addition to the characteristics above, in mind as you’re determining if someone fits into the STCi client profile.

 How to Decide If Your Client Should Buy LTCi or STCi